Meet the Board & Staff

 You can reach John Leo at jl.muething@cliftonculturalarts.org.

-Outside of her duties as Office coordinator, Emily can be found traveling with her husband Joey, compulsively researching future travel, pursuing carbohydrates, or participating in a wide spectrum of visual culture.
+Outside of her duties as Gallery Coordinator, Emily can be found traveling with her husband, Joey, compulsively researching future travel, pursuing carbohydrates, or participating in a wide spectrum of visual culture.

 You can reach Emily at emily.versoza@cliftonculturalarts.org.